- Publisher policies

 For our policies on preprint deposition, please see below.

 The Company of Biologists recognises the growing use of preprint servers in the biological sciences, and appreciates the value in rapid dissemination of research results.
 To this end, DMM supports authors who wish to post primary research manuscripts on community preprint servers such as bioRxiv.
 Such deposition will not be considered prior publication and will not compromise potential publication in DMM.
+Review-type articles may not be posted on preprint servers.

 Authors wishing to make their manuscript available on bioRxiv at the time of submission may take advantage of our two-way integration with bioRxiv.
 When submitting a manuscript to DMM, authors can deposit their article in bioRxiv through a simple one-click process in the journal’s submission system (the ‘J2B’ option).
 Alternatively, authors depositing a manuscript in bioRxiv can transfer their paper directly to DMM through the bioRxiv transfer portal (the ‘B2J’ option).
 We encourage authors to make use of the J2B option as this requires less duplication of effort on their part.
 Please note that the J2B process is irreversible, and manuscripts can not be removed from bioRxiv once deposited – they are assigned a DOI, are indexed by services such as Google Scholar, and are citable.